pombredanne/https-github.com-z88dk-z88dk.wiki-/Platform---Sinclair-ZX-Spectrum-Next.md

     zcc +zxn program.c -clib=classic -lndos -create-app -subtype=dot -o program

 The file PROGRAM will be created which is a dot command suitable for launching from the Command Line in NextOS.
 DOT commands are limited to 8k in size.
+For DOT commands it's recommended to use the ROM printer which can be enabled with the option `-pragma-redirect:fputc_cons=fputc_cons_rom_rst`

 # File IO